navidrome/website/content/en/docs/Installation/pre-built-binaries.md

 winsw status navidrome.xml
 ```

-WinSW will then create a log file in the same directory as the WinSW configuration file.

-Verify that the service has started as expected by navigating to `http://localhost:4533`, by checking the Services management console or by checking the log file that the service wrapper created.
+Verify that the service has started as expected by navigating to [http://localhost:4533](http://localhost:4533), by checking the Services Management Console or by checking the log file that the service wrapper created.